thoughtbot/maintaining-open-source-projects/book/04-quality.md

 2. Ignore the guidelines.
 Merge, which leads to sloppy looking code.

 3. Merge and apply style changes yourself.
-This is time consuming and will clutter the git history with stylistic rather than functional changes.
+This is time-consuming and will clutter the git history with stylistic rather than functional changes.

 4. Comment on every violation, working with the author until the changeset is good.
-This is both time consuming and it can get socially awkward.
+This is time-consuming, and it can get socially awkward.

 Or you can do nothing, and let a robot do the job!
 A bot will comment on every style violation, in virtually no time, with no emotions, consistently.
 Meet static analysis tools.

-For example Ruby has a tool called rubocop that exposes style violations.
+For example, Ruby has a tool called rubocop that exposes style violations.
-Running rubocop in a project that wasn’t following any styleguide can be daunting as there could be hundreds of violations.
+Running rubocop in a project that wasn’t following any style guide can be daunting as there could be hundreds of violations.

 Hound CI is a product that uses rubocop, and it comments in the lines of pull